rohitsunilsharma2000/exam-notes/Cryptography & Network Security/Chapter 2: english Cryptography Concepts & Techniques.md

 Example: In a communication network with 100 users, if each pair of users needs a unique key, the total number of keys required is \( \frac{100(100-1)}{2} = 4950 \) keys.
 This makes key management challenging.

 ---
+Here are explanations for each of your questions:

+**16. What are the problems with exchanging of public keys?**
+- **Man-in-the-Middle Attack**: If an attacker intercepts and alters the public key during exchange, they could gain unauthorized access to encrypted data.
+This is a significant risk if the public key is exchanged over an insecure channel.
+- **Trust**: Public keys need to be verified to ensure they belong to the correct party.
+Without a trusted method for verification, there's a risk of using an incorrect key.
+- **Key Authenticity**: If an attacker can impersonate a party, they could substitute their own public key, leading to the exposure of sensitive data.

+**17. "Symmetric key cryptography is faster than Asymmetric key cryptography"- Justify.**
+- **Efficiency**: Symmetric key cryptography uses the same key for both encryption and decryption, which is computationally less intensive.
+The algorithms, such as AES (Advanced Encryption Standard), are designed for fast execution on modern hardware.
+- **Asymmetric encryption** (e.g., RSA) uses two keys (public and private), and the mathematical operations involved (like exponentiation) are much more computationally expensive than those in symmetric cryptography.
+This makes asymmetric encryption slower, especially as the key size increases.

+**18. What are the roles of the public and private key?**
+- **Public Key**: This is used for encryption and can be shared openly with anyone.
+It allows others to encrypt data that only the owner of the corresponding private key can decrypt.
+- **Private Key**: This is kept secret and is used for decryption.
+The private key must never be shared, as it is the key to unlocking the encrypted data.
+Additionally, it can be used for signing data to ensure authenticity and integrity.

+**19. a) What are the problems associated with symmetric-key encryption?**
+- **Key Distribution**: The biggest problem is securely exchanging and managing the symmetric key between communicating parties.
+If someone intercepts the key, they can decrypt all data.
+- **Scalability**: In a large network, each pair of users would require a unique key, leading to a large number of keys to manage.
+- **Key Compromise**: If the key is compromised, all communication encrypted with that key is exposed.

+**b) How those problems can be solved using asymmetric-key encryption?**
+- **Key Distribution**: Asymmetric cryptography eliminates the need to share the secret key directly.
+The public key can be freely distributed, and the private key remains securely with the user.
+- **Scalability**: Instead of managing multiple keys for each pair of users, each user only needs a single key pair (public and private), reducing the complexity.
+- **Key Compromise**: Since the private key is never shared, the chances of compromise are minimized.
+Even if a public key is intercepted, it cannot be used to decrypt messages without the private key.

+**20. What is key wrapping?
+How is it useful?**
+- **Key Wrapping**: This is the process of encrypting a symmetric key with another key (typically an asymmetric key or another symmetric key) to ensure the secure exchange of the symmetric key.
+- **Usefulness**: Key wrapping is useful because it allows a symmetric key to be safely transmitted over an insecure channel.
+For example, in a hybrid cryptosystem, a symmetric key is used to encrypt the data, but that symmetric key is itself encrypted using asymmetric encryption to securely transfer it between parties.